 The Cyber Threat Alliance is a group of cyber security practitioners from organizations that have chosen to work together in good faith to share threat information for the purpose of improving defenses against advanced cyber adversaries across member organizations and/or their customers.

 The goal is to disperse threat intelligence on advanced adversaries across all member organizations to raise the overall situational awareness in order to better protect their organizations and their customers.

-Founding members are Fortinet, McAfee, Palo Alto Networks and Symantec.
+Founding members are Fortinet, Intel Security, Palo Alto Networks and Symantec.
 There is an open invitation to other organizations that share in our goals and objectives and meet the minimum requirements for participation.

-In addition to evolving the alliance framework and bylaws, co-founders Fortinet, McAfee, Palo Alto Networks and Symantec have dedicated resources to determine the most effective mechanisms for sharing advanced threat data to foster collaboration amongst all alliance members and make united progress in the fight against sophisticated cyber criminals.
+In addition to evolving the alliance framework and bylaws, co-founders Fortinet, Intel Security, Palo Alto Networks and Symantec have dedicated resources to determine the most effective mechanisms for sharing advanced threat data to foster collaboration amongst all alliance members and make united progress in the fight against sophisticated cyber criminals.

 Fortinet (NASDAQ: FTNT) is a worldwide provider of network security appliances and a market leader in Network Security (FW/NGFW/UTM).
 Our products and subscription services provide broad, integrated and high-performance protection against dynamic security threats while simplifying the IT security infrastructure.
 Our customers include enterprises, service providers and government entities worldwide, including the majority of the 2012 Fortune Global 100.
 Learn more at www.fortinet.com.